Rahmon/woo-for-logged-users/README.txt

 == Description ==

 Set the WooCommerce Shop only for logged users.
-Just active the plugin and users not logged will be redirect to "My Account" page to login or register before.
+Just activate the plugin and users not logged will be redirect to "My Account" page to login or register before.

 == Installation ==